Pact-Community-Organization/pact-contract-catalog/docs/ONBOARDING.md

 3. **Validate Locally**:
    - Run Pact compiler to check syntax.
-   - Execute tests using the Kadena REPL Sandbox (see README.md for setup).
+   - Execute tests using a Pact REPL environment (see README.md for setup).

 4. **Submit Pull Request**:
    - Create a PR with a clear description.